se-edu/learningresources/contents/go/Go.md

 Go's syntax for more complex types such as pointers, arrays and structs is also somewhat idiosyncratic, and can be explored in this [Go blog article](https://blog.golang.org/gos-declaration-syntax), or with the help of [this tutorial on pointers](http://www.golang-book.com/books/intro/8) and [this tutorial on structs](https://www.golang-book.com/books/intro/9).

 ### Concurrency
-One of Go's special features is its support for concurrency.
+One of Go's special features is its focus on implementing concurrency simply and well.
 To this end, Go's standard library comes with two features that allow for easy and maintainable concurrency.

 #### Goroutines
 A goroutine is a lightweight thread that executes a function concurrently with its caller.
 A goroutine is launched by a `go` statement: